The 46th Playing

 The closing date for entries is noon on Tuesday, 5th May 2020.
 All entries will be acknowledged by e mail.

 b.
-The entry fee of £60 by PayPal.
+The entry fee of £60 is payable via PayPal.

 c.
 All entries shall be subject to the approval of the Tournament Committee which reserves the right to accept or refuse an entry without giving reasons for its decision, which shall be final.